Home

 Notwithstanding some changes to the porch and to the upper part of the façade, today's S. Maria in Trastevere is very similar to the illustration.

-The guide discusses S. Pietro in Montorio in quite a different way; just a few words on the indulgences which were granted there while attention is paid to the works of art which embellished the church and in particular there is a mention of a fresco (Cristo alla Colonna) by Sebastiano del Piombo (Fra Sebastiano Venetiano), which you can see in a later oil painting (opens in an other window).
+The guide discusses S. Pietro in Montorio in quite a different way; just a few words on the indulgences which were granted there while attention is paid to the works of art which embellished the church and in particular there is a mention of an oil painting by Sebastiano del Piombo (Fra Sebastiano Venetiano).

-This shift of attention from relics and pious practices to works of art is confirmed by the fact that two illustrations are dedicated to the small temple built by Donato Bramante in a courtyard of the monastery.
+This shift of attention from relics and pious practices to works of art is confirmed by the fact that two illustrations are dedicated to the small temple-like chapel built by Donato Bramante in a courtyard of the monastery.

 (left) S. Pancrazio; (right) S. Onofrio